doradd-rt/ppopp-artifact/client-server-setup.md

     **[TODO]**: add setup for d6515 or other potential nodes?

-    For instance, if you are using two c6525-25g nodes (with no-interswitch link), choose the first mlx5 interface (port 2) below.
+    For instance, if you are using two c6525-25g nodes (with no-interswitch link), choose the 3rd mlx5 interface (port 2) below.

     ```bash
     enp65s0f0np0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1500